chalcedonyt/laravel-specification/README.md

 ## Usage

 An artisan command will be added to quickly create specifications.
-You may specify the type of object to be evaluated, e.g. `\App\Model`
 ``` php
 php artisan make:specification [NameOfSpecification]
 ```